Can you tell us a little bit about yourself and your business?

 What would you say are the top three skills needed to be a successful entrepreneur?

-What’s your favourite part of the work you do?
+What’s your favorite part of the work you do?